COLOR GRADING IN LIGHTROOM

-Checking my watch was rare because I knew it was 3:00 PM when storm clouds formed over the mountains and started to make their way to the coast.
+Checking my watch was rare.
+I knew it was 3:00 PM when storm clouds formed over the mountains and started to make their way to the coast.
 The southern coast of Haiti is not far from the northern edge of the western peninsula which meant the mountains were very narrow.
 Narrow mountains with steep elevation gain created quick uplift in the atmosphere which led to the formation of storms.
 Their paths were predictable too.
 It rarely rained where I was, but the storms would travel southwest towards the ocean.
 This was great because planning for sunlight hitting the storm cells was simple as the sunset would occur in the west over the ocean with little to no cloud occlusion.

 As the storms moved out into the ocean through the night hours, it meant clear skies that revealed the stars.
 Night photography was a constant opportunity because of the clear skies paired with the lack of electricity in Haiti.
 Saying it was dark would be an understatement.
 That weather and location knowledge was a huge advantage that consistently led to successful photos.
 You could plan out something like a lunar eclipse months in advance.

 All of the examples of predictable weather show how important it is for photographers to study weather and climate where they are.
-It’s easy to get excited about visiting exotic locations to photograph unpredictable conditions but when you’re able to track and plan for weather, it yields a higher number of quality photos.
+It’s easy to get excited about visiting exotic locations to photograph unpredictable conditions.
+Although, when you’re able to track and plan for weather, it yields a higher number of quality photos.
 It also takes a long period of time to understand predictable weather.
 If you’re struggling with conditions locally, it helps to keep a log of weather or track weather on a calendar to know when rainy seasons are.